aitoe96/sighotspotter/README.md

 ## System requirements
 ### Hardware requirements
-The `SigHotSpotter` package requires only a standard PC, for optimal performance, at least 8 GB of RAM and 4 cores of 2.5 GHz each (or above) are recommended.
+There are no special hardware requirements, the tool was tested on a virtual machine with 4GB of memory, a 4 core Intel Xeon 2.5 GHz, and 50 GB allocated space on a hard disk.

 ### Software dependencies
-The package supports linux and macOS operating systems, and requires `R` version 3.2.3 or later.
-Tested platforms:
+The package supports all main operating systems, and requires `R` version 3.3 or later.
+Tested configurations:
+- Windows: (?) / (?)
-- linux: Ubuntu 16.04 TLS / R 3.2.3
+- linux: Ubuntu 16.04 TLS / R 3.4.4
-- macOS: Sierra 10.12.6 / R 3.5.1
+- macOS: Sierra 10.12.6 / R 3.5.3

-Running the interface locally requires `RStudio`, we suggest to use the latest build (RStudio Desktop 1.1.463)
+The web interface depends on shiny webserver (deployed on version 1.5.9.923), all further software dependencies are contained in the package description.
+In order to use the software as a standalone application rstudio is recommended (tested on Version 1.0.143) .

 ## Installation guide (linux/unix)
 From an `RStudio` terminal, type: